hathach/tinyusb/docs/porting.md

 One of the first things to change is the `-DCFG_TUSB_MCU` cflag in the `board.mk` file.
 This is used to tell TinyUSB what platform is being built.
 So, add an entry to `src/tusb_option.h` and update the CFLAG to match.

-Also, add an entry for the board in `hw/bsp/board.h`.
-The CFLAG is auto-added.

 Update `board.mk`'s VENDOR and CHIP_FAMILY values when creating the directory for the struct files.
 Duplicate one of the other sources from `src/portable` into `src/portable/<vendor>/<chip_family>` and delete all of the implementation internals.
 We'll cover what everything there does later.
 For now, get it compiling.

 ## Implementation